julius-d/ueberboese-api/docs/quick-start.md

 Find the local IP addresses of your SoundTouch devices (e.g., `192.168.178.2`).
 You can usually find these in your router's admin interface.
+When you are already in the router's admin interface, make sure to select that you speaker always get the same IP address assigned.

 ### Configure Each Device